fleipold/themedoc/README.md

 # Bugs and problems

-* Should deal with missing extension and assume markdown
-* Default theme should use pdflatex
+## Open

 * Should see why it doesn't run rb 1.8
-* list of themes
-* no theme given use default html
+   * Needs mostly testing
+   * Perhaps we need to push some stuff to separate files
 * propagate exit code
+    - don't forget cleanup
+    - propagate pandocs stderr
 * implement version
+* Snippets for before and after body

+## Closed

+* no theme given use default html
+* Should deal with missing extension and assume markdown input
+* Default theme should use pdflate
 * Message that states output file
+* list of themes

 # Features